FlyingLemonade/PicoCTFAnswer/Reverse Engineering/GDB baby step 1/README.md

 and look at eax register value.

-So i download the debugger in picoCTF terminal and using gdb to debug it the i put ``` info function ``` to get all functions available in the program that given by the question.
+So i download the debugger in picoCTF terminal and using gdb to debug it the i put ``` info function ``` command to get all functions available in the program that given by the question.

 <img src="Pic_1.jpg">

 then i dissasamble the main function.

 <img src="Pic_2.jpg">

 based on the disassembled main we can see that the %eax is filled with  $0x86342